shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

   - Series of events recorded in their chronological order,  sequence of events.
   - Story includes all of the events described that make up a narrative.
   - What is the topic, what are the issue.

+Story is more than one idea.
+**Elevator pitch**
+  - Unique story or have a twist or something to say.